Want to learn how to create a great no experience flight attendant resume?

 Simple and Professional

-Don’t make your resume too distracting by using a crazy font or any other odd thing that doesn’t have its place in a business atmosphere.
-Let your skills and enthusiasm be what sets you apart in a sea of applicants.
+Would you mind not making your resume too distracting by using a crazy font or any odd thing that doesn’t have its place in a business atmosphere?
+Instead, let your skills and enthusiasm be what sets you apart in a sea of applicants.

 Start at the Top